dscsa/client/README.md

-sudo apt-get install nodejs -y sudo apt-get install git-core sudo npm install dscsa/server                  #make sure you are in the /dscsa directory! sudo npm install forever -g                    #to do make new repo with this dependency that runs this with npm start sudo node /dscsa/node_modules/server           #create server login ctrl c (to stop server) sudo forever start /dscsa/node_modules/server  #forever list, forever stop
+sudo apt-get install nodejs -y sudo apt-get install git-core sudo npm install dscsa/server                  #make sure you are in the /dscsa directory! sudo npm install forever -g                    #to do make new repo with this dependency that runs this with sudo node /dscsa/node_modules/server           #add username: admin and the password you used for CouchDB ctrl c (to stop server) sudo forever start /dscsa/node_modules/server  #forever list, forever stop
 #log: sudo nano /dscsa/couchdb/log/couchdb.log